 Self-Limiting LOI - These are loss of inventory events where the leakage point is above the location where the RHR system attaches to the RCS.
 Therefore, the leakage will stop without human intervention before the RHR/SDC system is lost.
 For these types of LOIs there shall be no reliance on manual or automatic actions.

-Shutdown Operations - Shutdown Operation exists
+Shutdown Operations - Shutdown Operation exists during refueling outages, forced outages, and maintenance outages starting when the plant has met the entry conditions for RHR/DHR and cooling has been initiated, and ending when the plant is heating up and RHR/DHR has been secured.

 Types of Shutdown Findings

-Precursor Finding - Inspection Findings that: orof.
+Precursor Finding - Inspection Findings that: Inspection findings that: (1) cause an event (e.g., a loss / interruption of the operating train of RHR/DHR) or, (2) increase the likelihood of an event.

 Condition findings - Inspection findings that only involve a degradation of the licensee’s capability to mitigate an event if an event were to occur.
 Findings only affecting the standby train of RHR are condition findings.